kannans89/RustRepo/11_Loops/11_Loops.md

 ```

-output is as shown below
+The output is as shown below

 ```rust
 inside loop x value is 1